3mdeb/news-and-ideas/blog/content/post/2023-06-23-Blogpost_yocto_kas.md

 Disk identifier: 0xfc7fa3b0
 ```

-The location must be right.
-Otherwise, flashing the image to the wrong
+It is very important that this location is right.
-location can cause serious damage.
+Otherwise, flashing the image to the wrong location can cause serious damage.
 We will use the `bmap-tools` to upload the above files.
 It is a tool that works with files of any size,
 creating and manipulating files in blocks and mapping them